X-O1/yield-advance/README.md

 ---

-## 🔮 Coming in V2: YieldWield Marketplace
+## 🔮 Coming in V2 - YieldWield Marketplace: A Peer-to-Peer Marketplace for Time-Shifted Yield

-V2 will evolve YieldWield into a full marketplace for DeFi power users to fund advances, set custom terms, and earn above-market yield by backing future yield claims.
+YieldWield v2 will evolve into a full peer-to-peer marketplace — where users can request advances with custom terms, and DeFi power users choose which ones to fund in exchange for above-market yield.

 ---